Macedonian Ruins

 Then the LORD God said, "Behold, the man has become like one of Us, knowing good and evil (Genesis 3:22a).

-The heavenly beings, too, have a free will in making choices.
-This we see in the choice that Satan made as well as one third of the angels who followed him.
-It would seem, from verses such as those in Job that Yahweh did not eradicate sin from heaven at that time and it, too, awaits the Judgment Day.
+The heavenly beings, too, have free will in making choices.
+This we see in the choice made by Satan and one-third of the angels who followed him.
+It would seem, from verses such as those in Job, that Yahweh did not eradicate sin from heaven at that time, and it, too, awaits Judgment Day.
 This may be the reason for a new heaven as well as a new earth.

 Then I saw a new heaven and a new earth; for the first heaven and the first earth passed away… (Revelation 21:1)